 We specialize in receivables that have been charged-off by the credit originator.
 Because the credit originator and/or other debt servicing companies have unsuccessfully attempted to collect these receivables, we are able to purchase them at a substantial discount to their face value.
-From our 1996 inception through December 31, 2006, we acquired 803 portfolios with a face value of \$24.2 billion for \$527.8 million, representing more than 11.4 million customer accounts.
+From our 1996 inception through December 31, 2007, we acquired 1,030 portfolios with a face value of \$35.3 billion for \$791.6 million, representing more than 16.7 million customer accounts.
 The success of our business depends on our ability to purchase portfolios of defaulted consumer receivables at appropriate valuations and to collect on those receivables effectively and efficiently.
-Since inception, we have been able to collect at an average rate of 2.5 to 3.0 times our purchase price for defaulted consumer receivables portfolios, as measured over a five to ten year period, which has enabled us to generate increasing profits and positive cash flow.
+Since inception, we have been able to collect at an average rate of 2.5 to 3.0 times our purchase price for defaulted consumer receivables portfolios, as measured over a five to twelve year period, which has enabled us to generate increasing profits and positive operational cash flow.

-We have achieved strong financial results since our formation, with cash collections growing from \$10.9 million in 1998 to \$236.4 million in 2006.
-Total revenue has grown from \$6.8 million in 1998 to \$188.3 million in 2006, a compound annual growth rate of 51%.
-Similarly, pro forma net income has grown from \$402,000 in 1998 to net income of \$44.5 million in 2006.
+We have achieved strong financial results since our formation, with cash collections growing from \$10.9 million in 1998 to \$262.2 million in 2007.
+Total revenue has grown from \$6.8 million in 1998 to \$220.7 million in 2007, a compound annual growth rate of 47%.
+Similarly, pro forma net income has grown from \$402,000 in 1998 to net income of \$48.2 million in 2007.